Aarception/Mo-information-security-portfolio/README.md

     with containment, and  refusal; being very reasonable even correct, and right.

+***Note: Legitimate postings require approved headcount with an active hiring manager and defined business need; otherwise, this notice should be deemed unusual enough to warrant internal verification of institutional postings.***

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*